 After that, try running the problematic application again.

 If the problem isn’t fixed, there’s a slight chance it appears because of a wrong parameter in the program’s configuration.
 Resetting it to its original state may help.

-First, back up your configuration in case it wasn’t the cause of the problem, and you decide to restore it in the future.
-Then, purge the problematic app:
+First, back up your configuration in case it wasn’t the cause of the problem and you need to restore it later, then purge the problematic app:

 Reinstall the app:

 This will reset the app to its original state.